Career Band Salary Increases & Adjustments

-- Career Band Specifications - Office of State Human Resources Class Specifications provide general guidelines of the duties, knowledge and skills, and minimum requirements for SPA classifications
+- Career Band Specifications - Office of State Human Resources Class Specifications provide general guidelines of the duties, knowledge and skills, and minimum requirements for SHRA classifications

 - Organizational Charts - Provides an explanation of what an organizational chart is, and the information that should be provided with this document